BinarX-Curtin/School-Holiday-Program/6. Payload Breakdowns/6.1 Acclerometer/ADXL326 Lesson Guide.md

                 <details>
                 <summary>**Important Tips**</summary>
                 <br>
-                Notice how IN8 has been used instead of IN7 for the ADC.
+                - Notice how IN8 has been used instead of IN7 for the ADC.
 This is because later on the PA2 pin (or ADC1_IN7) will be utilised by another subsystem on the chip.
 This will be made clearer on task 4.3, where the USART system onboard the microcontroller is turned on.
-This will save time later.
+This will save time later.<br><br>- A capacitor is used between ground and supply voltage to smooth our any voltage drops from the microcontroller.
+As the device needs to power itself and supply power to other logical outputs, the power it outputs can fluctuate.
+Adding a capacitor is a common passive component that is capable of storing electrical charge and discharge when less power is being supplied.
+This allows the circuit to operate at a steady and constant voltage.<br><br>- It also means that noisy signals can be smoothed out.
+This is because capacitors suck up voltage, meaning they can take out large peaks in signals.
+However, if the signal starts to lessen in voltage they will start to supply voltage.
+This hence produces a signal that is smoother, because the peaks and troughs are brought closer together.
                 </details>
         </details>
 <br>